Palme School

 Encourage your child to read aloud, motivated by the fact that you want to hear an interesting story.
 And then be sure to discuss what you heard together.
 This way the child will realize that the adult really cares about what he or she is doing.

 Children of primary school age like to read about their peers.
-You can offer them to read short stories about children, for example, by N. Nosov, V. Dragunsky or M. Zoshchenko.
-So they learn about friendship and mutual support, learn to distinguish between good and bad deeds.
-And begin to analyze their actions.
+You can offer them to read short stories, for example, by N. Nosov, V. Dragunsky or M. Zoshchenko.
+In this way they will learn about friendship and mutual help, starting to analyze their actions.

 Reading aloud is one of the stepping stones for an important step in a child's future life.
 After all, we all want to see our children emotionally mature and successful.